The process of getting a pre-paid SIM card in Italy is so Italian!

 Ask them to activate the card and the packs for you because the prompts are in Italian.

 Wind, Vodafone, and Cosmote are the three 3G mobile carriers in Greece.
 No matter which one you choose, remember to bring your passport for purchase.
-They all 3 charge €5 for a SIM card. over 3 years ago
+They all 3 charge €5 for a SIM card. about 4 years ago